BobHuangC/CS2612-FlexWhileD/doc/InputRequirements.md

        while (E) do { C }
 ```

-4. For each rule, the length of the syntax should be less than 1000 characters.
+4. For each rule, the length of the ast of syntax should be less than 3000 characters(for we only apply 3000 characters to store the ast of each rule).

 5. The syntax shouldn't be empty(which is also the requirement of valid WhileDeref program).